juanguren/Serverless_Apps/global_storage/README.md

 # Global Array

-This project aims to create a literal Global Array API.
-Available to small, academic or experimental projects as a realiable and easy to use storage solution.
+This project is a literal Global Array.
+It's a storage API available to experimental, Proof of Concept, academic or hackathon-related projects as a realiable and easy to use storage solution.
 No hosting, no database.

-Its purpose: Storing and retrieving data on the go 🤷
+Its purpose: __Storing, updating, retrieving and also erasing JSON data on the go__ 🤷

 ---